Permafrost/Tundra/README.md

       making an [HTTP] request to an [HTTP] server.
     * `$service` is an optional custom [HTTP] response handler service, which implements the `tundra.schema.http.response:handler` specification, and can be specified when the standard `tundra.http.response:handle` service does not suffice.
 The standard handler does the following:
       * checks the [HTTP response code] is < 400, and throws an exception when it is not
       * normalizes the response header keys to lower case
       * converts the response body stream to bytes
   * Outputs:
     * `$response` is an IData document containing the [HTTP] server response for the given request.

 * #### tundra.http.response:accept

   A very accepting [HTTP] response handler: accepts any [HTTP response code], normalizes the response header keys to lower case, and converts the response body stream to bytes.

   * Inputs:
-    * $response is the [HTTP] response to be processed by this service.
+    * `$response` is the [HTTP] response to be processed by this service.
   * Outputs:
-    * $response is the processed [HTTP] response, where the response header keys are normalized to lower case, and the response body is returned as a byte[] array.
+    * `$response` is the processed [HTTP] response, where the response header keys are normalized to lower case, and the response body is returned as a byte[] array.

 * #### tundra.http.response:handle

-  Standard [HTTP] response handler: checks that the [HTTP response code] is < 400, normalizes the response header keys to lower case, and converts the response body stream to bytes.
+  Standard [HTTP] response handler: checks that the [HTTP response code] is
+  < 400, normalizes the response header keys to lower case, and converts the
+  response body stream to bytes.
 If the [HTTP response code] is >= 400, an exception will be thrown.

   * Inputs:
     * `$response` is the [HTTP] response to be processed by this service.
   * Outputs:
     * `$response` is the processed [HTTP] response, where the [HTTP response code] is guaranteed to be < 400, the response header keys are normalized to lower case, and the response body is returned as a byte[] array.

 ### ID